inbo/tutorials/content/tutorials/spatial_variograms/index.md

   ))
 ```

-I would recommend to always look at a raw plot of the difference against distance.
+I would recommend to *always* look at a raw plot of the difference against distance, before proceeding with any other variogram steps.

 ``` r
 dist_diff %>%